section-engineering-education/engineering-education/articles/introduction-to-built-in-data-structures-in-java/index.md

 ##### Removing Elements

 In `Queue`, removing elements is referred to as "Polling".
 Polling can be performed on one end of the queue, called the "Rear" end.
-Similarly, adding can be performed on the opposite end, called the "Front" end.
+Similarly, adding can be performed on the opposite end called the "Front" end.

 Example: